ngvlz/meaningless-sentence-generator/README.md

 You will see the folders and files generated

-Bash output would look like this:
+Terminal output would look like this:

 ```bash
 folder_1, file_1.txt, and string generated